P-p-H-d/mlib/README.md

      FILE *fopen(const char *filename, const char *mode);
      fclose(FILE *f);
 ```
-There is no INIT operator (an argument is mandatary), no INIT\_SET operator.
+There is no INIT operator (an argument is mandatory), no INIT\_SET operator.
 It is only possible to open a file from a filename.
 'FILE *' contains some space, so an alias is needed.
 There is an optional mode argument, which is a constant string, and isn't a valid preprocessing token.